-This spring, eight volunteer teams helped to raise funds and awareness while controlling 2,453 pounds of garlic mustard and dame's rocket in our natural areas.
+This year, 576 dedicated residents formed 11 volunteer teams which helped to raise funds and awareness while controlling 24,010 pounds (over 12 tons) of garlic mustard and dame's rocket in 801 acres of our natural areas!
 Volunteers recruited friends, family and colleagues to sponsor their pulling efforts.
 This is a fun way to make a real difference in the protection of the wild areas that we love.

-The tax-deductable pledged contributions were shared between SEWISC and event partners and the funds will be used for invasive species education, prevention and control in southeastern Wisconsin.
-Thank you to all the 2013 teams (listed below) and to their generous sponsors:
+$4,000 in pledged contributions was collectively raised this year by team members and shared between SEWISC and the event partners.
+These funds will be used for adult and youth invasive species education, prevention and control in southeastern Wisconsin.

 The Garlic Mustard Pull-A-Thon Trophy is a team-to-team award for outstanding dedicated efforts to control invasive species in southeastern Wisconsin.
 Each year, the team who pulls the hardest to manage invasive species and educate the public wins the trophy which traditionally travels throughout our eight-county region.